VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/security.md

 ### DO NOT trust humans

 Customer support exists to bypass security.
-Users exist to find bugs you wouldn't think possible. hackers exist to show you that you suck at programming. humans in general exist to do things that to other humans seems totally illogical.
+[Users exist to find bugs you wouldn't think possible](http://www.simonweckert.com/googlemapshacks.html).
+Hackers exist to show you that you suck at programming. humans in general exist to do things that to other humans seems totally illogical.

 Don't trust humans.
 [They're Made Out of Meat.](https://www.youtube.com/watch?v=7tScAyNaRdQ)